conan-io/conan-center-index/docs/linters.md

 - ConanCenter Hook - these are responsible for validating the structure of the recipes and packages.
 - Pylint Linter - these are used to ensure the code quality and conventions of a recipes (i.e `conanfile.py`)
-- Yaml Checks - stylistic guidance and schema validation check for support files and best practices

 ## Running the linters locally